wltechblog/p2pftp/README.md

 # p2pftp

-A simple peer-to-peer file transfer tool with a Go backend.
+A service providing secure and reliable P2P file transfers and chat

 ## Features